cedana/cedana/test/benchmarks/README.md

 ```
 ./test/benchmarks/entrypoint.sh [flags]
 ```
 Default (no flags) runs all benchmarking tests, collects data with [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) in `data.json` and `benchmark_output.csv`, processes results and pushes them to BigQuery -- used in Github Action **Benchmark and Publish**.
+Has been DEPRECATED in favor of using a separate benchmarking approach.
+However, the flags below are still in use.

 Flags
 - `--correctness`: run correctness tests